Location & Position

 Based on blood supply and bile drainage:

-• Divided by Cantlie's line (imaginary line from IVC to gallbladder fossa)
+• Divided by Cantlie's line

 • 2 main functional lobes + 8 segments